maxtico/assess_annotation/README.md

 **__max.tico@alumni.esci.upf.edu__**

 ## Acknowledgements
 This script uses **selenoprofiles4** to generate the input for the script. **selenoprofiles4** is a homology-based in silico method to scan genomes for members of the known eukaryotic selenoprotein families.
-We would like to thank the developers of **selenoprofiles4** for their contributions to the open source community
+We would like to thank the developers of **selenoprofiles4** for their contributions to the open source community.